backdrop/backdrop-issues/templates/issue-template--release--minor.md

 ## Release tasks

-- [ ] Update bootstrap.inc with version number (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Update bootstrap.inc with version number (assign to quicksketch / herbdool / laryn / hosef)
-- [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Tag for release, and push tag to GitHub (assign to quicksketch / herbdool / laryn / hosef)
-- [ ] Branch for new minor number (e.g. `1.10.x`) and push to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Branch for new minor number (e.g. `1.10.x`) and push to GitHub (assign to quicksketch / herbdool / laryn / hosef)
-- [ ] Revert version number back on 1.x branch with minor number increased (e.g. `1.11.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Revert version number back on 1.x branch with minor number increased (e.g. `1.11.x-dev`) (assign to quicksketch / herbdool / laryn / hosef)
-- [ ] Revert version number back on new minor number branch (e.g. `1.10.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Revert version number back on new minor number branch (e.g. `1.10.x-dev`) (assign to quicksketch / herbdool / laryn / hosef)
 - [ ] Create release notes on GitHub, and publish release (assign to jenlampton / herbdool / quicksketch)
 - [ ] Unpublish preview release on backdropcms.org (assign to stpaultim / klonos / jenlampton / herbdool / quicksketch)
 - [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton)